Table of Contents

 - Water and nutrients are recycled and reused

-- Organic food can be produced without using fertilizers or pesticides
+- Organic food can be produced without using fertilisers or pesticides

 - Hydroponics is extensively used in space research programmes.
 Hydroponics can be used to grow food away from earth where soil is unavailable